 A buyer assigned a Certificate of Delivery may call for delivery of the cattle to an approved slaughter plant corresponding to the stockyards designated in the Certificate, or to any other approved slaughter plant within 200 miles of the feedlot from which the cattle originate.
 For the purposes of Chapter 101, a feedlot shall be defined as any location where cattle are confined to a pen and provided access to feed and water including, but not limited to, commercial feeding operations, farmer feeding operations and stockyards.

 Final grading will reflect actual carcass results.
 If the buyer elects carcass grading, slaughter shall not occur prior to the

-second Business Day following the buyer’s notification of the CME Clearing House.
-The Clearing House must be notified by 10:00 a.m. on the second Business Day prior to the day of slaughter of the buyer's election of carcass grading, the approved slaughter plant and slaughter day, and whether the buyer consents to a Large Lot Delivery Unit if elected by the seller under Rule 10103.C.5.f.
+second third Business Day following the buyer’s notification of the CME Clearing House.
+The Clearing House must be notified by 10:00 a.m. on the second third Business Day prior to the day of slaughter of the buyer's election of carcass grading, the approved slaughter plant and slaughter day, and whether the buyer consents to a Large Lot Delivery Unit if elected by the seller under Rule 10103.C.5.f.